Dieser Artikel ist auch auf Deutsch verfügbar. Click here to find out more about the Ukraine!

 Harbor and lighthouse

 The freight port is the largest in all of Ukraine and one of the largest on the Black Sea.
-The terminals and industrial facilities stretch northwards along the coast for more than ten kilometers, and are of course not very good-looking.
+The terminals and industrial facilities stretch along the coast for more than ten kilometers, and of course they are not very good-looking.
 The terrace behind the passenger terminal and the gigantic four-star Hotel Odessa is quite suitable for a look at the sea, though.

 In addition to excursion boats, ferries to Istanbul and Yevpatoria in Crimea leave from the passenger terminal.
 Poti and Batumi (Georgia) and Varna (Romania) can be reached via the port of Chornomorsk, about 20 kilometers south of Odessa.

 The Vorontsov lighthouse has been located at the end of a long pier in front of the harbor entrance since 1888.
 At night, the light on the 27-meter-high tower blinks three times in quick succession, thereby transmitting the Morse code of the letter O for Odessa.

 Unfortunately, the pier to the lighthouse is not accessible to ordinary visitors.
 The view from out there would probably have been very nice! 🙁

 At sunset there were many beautiful perspectives to be photographed in and around the harbor.
 The water was clean and deep blue, the rusted piers glowed red and yellow.
 But the building itself also had its own charm.

 The port also has several railway terminals.
 A nice reunion with the old Russian diesel locomotives of the series ChME3 (ЧМЭ3).
 When such a monster drives past, everything in the wider area starts to wobble 🙂